fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

 Logical architecture is composed of the following elements:

    - **Trust Anchor**: It represents the root of trust for the entire IT-Wallet Federation and allows Issuers to federate in the ecosystem.
-The Trust Anchor has PKI capabilities and issues Registration Certificates during the Issuer onboarding process.
+The Trust Anchor has PKI capabilities and issues Digital Certificates during the Issuer onboarding process.
    - **Digital Credential Issuer Solution**: Organizational Entity that provides the services and components required for issuing Digital Credentials to Users through their Wallet Instances.
 This solution includes:

       - **Frontend Component**: Provides additional services through a Web User interface, allowing users to view, verify, manage, and request Digital Credentials.

       - **Credential Issuer Component**: Creates and issues Digital Credentials to Wallet Instances following the Issuance Flow as defined in Section :ref:`pid_eaa_issuance.rst`.

-      - **Authorization Server**: Handles authentication and authorization flows as specified in OAuth 2.0, managing access tokens and authorization codes required during the credential issuance process.
+      - **Authorization Server**: Handles authentication and authorization flows as specified in OAuth 2.0, managing access tokens, refresh tokens and authorization codes required during the credential issuance process.

       - **Relying Party Component**: Authenticates users either with National eID systems (for PID issuance) using OIDC, or SAML protocols, or with PID (for (Q)EAA issuance) using `OpenID4VP`_ protocol (see Section :ref:`Remote Flow` for technical details).